 Just bear in mind that short-term factors like a person’s mood, how tired they are, and the gaming group they’re in can affect or override an archetype’s preferences on a temporary basis.
 Similarly, long-term factors such as age, children, gaming groups, and changes in attitudes can alter one’s archetypes entirely.

-In an ideal setting, if you are going to be launching a crowdfunding campaign on places like Kickstarter or IndieGoGo, and you are seeking a preview of your game, we ask that you contact us a few weeks before the campaign launches at a minimum.
+In an ideal setting, if you are going to be launching a crowdfunding campaign on places like Kickstarter or IndieGoGo, and you are seeking a preview of your game, we ask that you contact us a month before the campaign launches at a minimum.
 This gives us time to play the game and look it over, and it gives you the ability to have it available at the launch of your campaign.
 During busy periods, such as around conventions, additional time may be required.
 That said, we know this is not always possible.

 We do not do paid previews.
 That said, asking us to preview a game does not guarantee that we will.
 If we opt not to, a reason will usually be specified, be it time constraints, content, etc.